minpark283/rcos-status-updates/fall_2018/week_06.md

 ## Last Week's Accomplishments

 Learning more of AFrame now
 Learning more of Vue now as well
-Added one more page to website
+Added one more page to website which is the video page

 ## This Week's Plan

-Still Working on new feature,trying to embedded the youtube video link within the website.
+Trying to make the video page more presentable.
-Also allowing the video to be 360 VR/AR View.
+Now dive more into Aframe stuff.

 ## Anything Blocking?

 Confusion on the technology.